 “He (Jesus) is something-someone-worth losing everything for.
 When we really believe this, then risking everything we are and everything we have, to know and obey Christ is no longer a matter of sacrifice.
 It’s just common sense.”

 Common sense.
 That’s exactly how I felt.
 It just made sense to go back to where God wanted me to be.
-If I really believed and proclaimed that Jesus was my life—well it was time to live it out.
-If I really say that my goal in life is to know and obey Christ—well, Bev, prove it.
+If I really believed and proclaimed that Jesus was my life, well it was time to live it out.
+If I really say that my goal in life is to know and obey Christ, well Bev prove it.
 Are you willing to obey and to glorify Christ in life and death?

 “If Christ is so valuable that the hope of his immediate and eternal fellowship after death frees us from the self-serving fear of dying and enables us to lay down our lives for the good of others, such love magnifies the glory of Christ like nothing else in the world.”

 Listen, I am far from living this out trust me.
 Following Christ is risky business, it comes at a great cost.
-Just ask Paul, all of the disciples, or consider the numbers of Christians persecuted for their faith around the world today.
+Just ask Paul and all of the disciples, or consider the numbers of Christians persecuted for their faith around the world today.
 I went back to Liberia where I can freely proclaim Christ, even in the midst of Ebola.
-It does not seem that risky when you consider our brothers and sisters in Iraq and Syria.
+It does not seem so risky when you consider our brothers and sisters in Iraq and Syria.
 I am pretty sure if you asked them “Why do you go back?
 Why are you there?” their answer would be the same as mine.
 It’s just common sense.

-Finding Life in Christ
+Finding life in Christ

-If you were to ask any of our international staff who is in Liberia or wants to go back, I think they all would say their desire is to be with our Samaritan’s Purse family, our national coworkers, and do the work God wants us to do.
+If you were to ask any of our international staff members who are in Liberia or wants to go back, I think they all would say their desire is to be with our Samaritan’s Purse family, our national coworkers, and do the work God wants us to do.
 It’s who we are; it just makes sense.
 In fact, I have a very hard time understanding why people, specifically Christians, question why we are going back.
 When we are living for ourselves, we want to control our environment and try and keep it as safe and secure as we can.
 But we can’t!
-So why live thinking you can?
+So why live thinking we can?

 Is it easy?
 No. Is it pain free?
 No. Does it come at a sacrifice?
 Always.
 I can’t explain to you the joy and the I-know- that-I-am-doing-the-right-thing-even-if-the-world-thinks-I-am-not feeling you can have when you live like this.

 To those reading who understand why I went back, and I will again, you get it.
-To those who still are not sure—I assure it’s OK to risk for Christ.
+To those who still are not sure, I assure you it’s OK to risk for Christ.
 Why?
 Because He risked everything for us on the Cross to be sure that when we do risk for Him, even if it costs us everything, He is there on the other side with open arms to welcome us home as good and faithful servants.

 Finally, I want to thank all of those who are praying for our staff.
 Your prayers are a big reason why we are able to go back—we are covered by your prayers of safety, strength and wisdom.
 The Father smiles down on you when you bring His children to the throne.
 Thank you.